For daily wit & wisdom, sign up for the Almanac newsletter.

 Even though the days are beginning to shorten, the soil is warmer than it was in May so seeds sown now will germinate much faster.

-For a larger garden or more selection, here’s a longer list of vegetables to plant in late summer to keep the garden going through autumn!
+Here’s a list of good vegetables to plant in late summer to keep the garden going through autumn!
 Pay attention to which veggies are frost-tolerant and which are tender.

-- Other root crops, like carrots, beets, and turnips, will take longer, but are worth the wait since they seem to get sweeter as the days get cooler.
+Other root crops, like carrots and beets will take longer, but are worth the wait since they seem to get sweeter as the days get cooler.

 Some Asian greens like hon tsai tai and mibuna are more closely related to mustard (also a brassica), which gives them tangy leaves that add a pleasant bite to an autumn salad or stir fry.
 Other greens such as arugula, mache, minutina, and claytonia can withstand quite cold temperatures, providing you with lots of interesting salads and cooked greens well into late fall.

 Watering is probably your post important task for a fall garden.
-The air and ground temperature is already hot (unlike spring plantings).
+The air and ground temperature is already warm (unlike spring plantings).

-Fall can be a second spring.
-After harvesting garlic in July, there will be lots of room for fall crops.
+Fall can be a second spring!
 Freshen up the empty beds with some compost and get ready to plant your second garden.